smthelusive/debyter/README.md

 The above is also a default address in case no other address is provided.

 ### Set the breakpoint
-In order to set the breakpoint, type the following command:
+In order to set the breakpoint, use the command `bp` or `breakpoint`.
+Examples:

 `bp smthelusive.debyter.examples.TheDebuggee main 15`
+`breakpoint smthelusive.debyter.examples.TheDebuggee main 15`

 where:

-- `bp` is the name of the command, meaning "breakpoint";
 - `smthelusive.debyter.examples.TheDebuggee` is the fully qualified class name;
 - `main` is the method name;
 - `15` is the code index.